Balkan countries threaten to close borders if Germany does

 "If there are countries which close their borders, or build fences, then we have the right to defend ourselves in a timely manner."

-Romania's neighbor Hungary has built a fence to keep out migrants and closed its border with Croatia, prompting Slovenia to consider following suit with its own fence.
+Romania's neighbour Hungary has built a fence to keep out migrants and closed its border with Croatia, prompting Slovenia to consider following suit with its own fence.

-European Commission chief Jean-Claude Juncker has invited to Sunday's mini-summit the heads of state or government of Austria, Bulgaria, Croatia, Macedonia, Germany, Greece, Hungary, Romania, Serbia and Slovenia, plus key organizations involved.
+European Commission chief Jean-Claude Juncker has invited to Sunday's mini-summit the heads of state or government of Austria, Bulgaria, Croatia, Macedonia, Germany, Greece, Hungary, Romania, Serbia and Slovenia, plus key organisations involved.

 The aim of the meeting is to agree "common operational conclusions which could be immediately implemented".